raspberrypilearning/infrared-bird-box/worksheet2.md

 - `raspivid -o -` Tells the Raspberry Pi to start capturing video.
 - `-t 0` is an option to keep recording forever.
 - `-w 1280 -h 720` sets the video's width and height in pixels.
-- `-fps 25` set the frame rate to 25 frames per second
+- `-fps 25` set the framen rate to 25 frames per second
 - `-b 4000000` sets the bitrate (the speed of data transfer) to 4Mbps
 - `-g 50` sets the key-frame rate.
 So a complete picture will be recorded every 50 frames, while the ones in between will be compressed.